-Here are some easy ways to get started:
+Here are some 'mostly' free and easy ways to get started:

 1) Watch YouTube videos.
 There are many many options.
 A good one for learning 100 basic signs is: https://www.youtube.com/watch?v=ianCxd71xIo.
 Also, “Laura Berg Life” has quite a few, here is an example. https://www.youtube.com/watch?v=r8IP4CQ9PsU

 2) The Internet.
 You can look up virtually anything on this online ASL dictionary site: https://www.signasl.org/ and ASL Pro is another avenue: http://www.aslpro.com/